ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/webview-sdk.md

 ## Available methods

+The SDK instance responds to the following methods:
 ### supportFeature

-This method takes a string as a parameter and returns `true` if the channel that launched the webview supports it or `false` otherwise.
+This method takes a string corresponding to a feature name as a parameter and returns `true` if the channel that launched the webview supports it or `false` otherwise.

+Even if a feature is not supported, an empty method with its name is still available.

 Usage:
 ```javascript